 It depends on whether you breast-feed your baby or how much vitamin D-fortified formula or cow's milk your baby is drinking.

-Consider these general guidelines from the American Academy of Pediatrics and the Institute of Medicine for vitamin D for babies:
+Consider these guidelines from the American Academy of Pediatrics for vitamin D for babies:

 While breast milk is the best source of nutrients for babies, it likely won't provide enough vitamin D. Your baby needs vitamin D to absorb calcium and phosphorus.
 Too little vitamin D can cause rickets, a softening and weakening of bones.
-Since sun exposure — an important source of vitamin D — isn't recommended for babies younger than 6 months, supplements are the best way to prevent vitamin D deficiency in infants.
+Since sun exposure — an important source of vitamin D — isn't recommended for babies, supplements are the best way to prevent vitamin D deficiency.

-As your baby gets older and you add solid foods to his or her diet, you can help your baby meet the daily vitamin D requirement by providing foods that contain vitamin D — such as oily fish, eggs and fortified foods.
-Keep in mind, however, that most babies won't consistently eat these foods during their first year.
+As your baby gets older and you add solid foods to his or her diet, you can help your baby meet the daily vitamin D requirement by providing foods that contain vitamin D — such as salmon, egg yolks and fortified foods.